VianneyDubourg/TROUBLEMAKER/README.md

 After extensive testing with various combined inputs, we selected eight input sources divided into five categories:

-  1- Truth and Traditional Dare: Generated from truth and dare prompts collected from the internet.
+  1- Truth or Dare: Generated from truth and dare prompts collected from the internet.
-  2- Dark Drinks: Created from a cocktail recipe database and a list of seasonings and sauces.
-We extracted the instructive texts for this category (see our code here).
-  3- Anti-human Workout: A combination of workout instructions and table manners, making it the most challenging category.
-  4- Mime Challenge: A mix of mime ideas, meditation scripts, workout instructions, and table manners, resulting in dramatically surprising prompts.
+  2- Rap quotes: Selected on the Internet with ChatGPT.
+  3- Famous quotes: Selected on the Internet with ChatGPT.
+  4- Random text: Selected on the Internet with ChatGPT.
+  5- Dinosaur's names/descriptions: Selected on the Internet with ChatGPT.

 By using Markovify with these diverse and categorized inputs, we crafted a range of creative and entertaining prompts for various game scenarios.